breakfastlife/DeliveryDriverGame/README.md

 5. Pick up packages when driving over them
 6. Deliver packages when driving over delivery spots
 7. Change car color to show status

+Game Design:
+1. Player Experience: Relaxing
+2. Core Mechanics: Drive over pickups
+3. Game Loop: Find and deliver all the packages to win

+What are in the packages?
+Wouldnt you like to know, weather boy!